fuhrmanator/cleanblog/_posts/2019-2-27-Pharo-in-WSL.md

 I found the icon for Pharo Launcher in its own shortcut when it was installed in Windows 10.

-### Edit: Fix the keyboard from the command line.
+### Edit: Fix the keyboard if needed

 Pharo runs in an X window, which doesn't unfortunately retain the settings for the keyboard from Windows.
-The solution is to execute on the WSL command line:
+If you have a keyboard with dead-keys (I was using US International), my WSL defaults to that and it's not possible to type the comment `"` character in Pharo.
+The solution I found is to execute the following on the WSL command line:

 ```
-# Change the keyboard for X
 setxkbmap us -variant euro
 ```

-To make the change "permanent", add it to the end of `~/.profile`.
+To make the change "permanent," add it to the end of `~/.profile`.